itsayellow/biorad1sc_doc/file_1sc_spec.md

 #### Field Type 1000

-A **Root Field** of hierarchy.
-Can be involved in **circular references** that eventually refer back to self.
 Data in this field pointed to from data in Field Type 100 (and other types?)
 Is format fixed based on which data block?